Bancroft, Missouri

-Bancroft is an unincorporated community in northeast Daviess County, in the U.S. state of Missouri.
+Bancroft is an extinct hamlet in northeast Daviess County, in the U.S. state of Missouri.
 The community is 1.5 miles south-southeast of Gilman City in southeastern Harrison County.

 History

 Bancroft was laid out in 1859.
 A post office called Bancroft was established in 1867, and remained in operation until 1901.
+The establishment of Gilman in 1890 led to the dissolution of Bancroft.